DelusionalOptimist/delusionaloptimist.github.io/content/posts/userspace-security-ptrace.md

 We'll look at these mechanisms in future posts.

 # Conclusion
-Though ptrace based enforcement provides good security in context of unprivileged environments, it still has it's limitations and can't be used to protect applications at the system level
+Ptrace based enforcement provides adequate security in context of unprivileged environments and is ideal to use within containers or FaaS platforms, where not much is known about the underlying infrastructure that workloads run on.
+However, it still has it's limitations with capabilities and scalibility when it comes to protection at the entire system level.

 # Additional References
 - https://linux-kernel-labs.github.io/refs/heads/master/lectures/syscalls.html